StanSkrivanek/git_basics/lesson_09.md

 ### Set `vimdiff` as main `difftool`

 There are some tools to show differences in more human friendly form.
 In our case we will use `vimdiff` that will show differences next to each other.
-But firs let set this tool as default diff tool
+But first let set this tool as default diff tool.

 To set `vimdiff` globally use followed command in terminal.
 This command will add code into `.gitconfig` file